Nstamour-art/XogotDocs/Documentation.docc/Manual/xr/basic_xr_locomotion.md

 Add a new child scene to your left hand [XRController3D](https://docs.godotengine.org/en/stable/classes/class_xrcontroller3d.html#class-xrcontroller3d) node by selecting the addons/godot-xr-tools/functions/function_teleport.tscn scene.

 With this scene added the player will be able to teleport around the world by pressing the trigger on the left hand controller, pointing where they want to go, and then releasing the trigger.
-The player can also adjust the orientation by using the left hand controllers joystick.
+The player can also adjust the orientation by using the left hand controller's joystick.

 If you've followed all instructions correctly your scene should now look something like this: